Briggs & Stratton P4500 PowerSmart - 3700/4500W Inverter Generator With Remote Start

 Features

-In addition to this info, some light indicators allow you to instantly see if the generator is overloaded, the generator is ready and the oil level is too low.
+In addition to this info, some light indicators allow you to instantly see if the generator is overloaded, the generator is ready and its oil levels are insufficient.

 The unit benefits from Briggs & Stratton’s Quiet Power Technology (QPT™), a feature designed to greatly improve its noise levels, emissions and fuel consumption.
 When the switch, located on the control panel, is turned ON, the engine speed increases as electrical loads are connected, and decreases as electrical loads are removed.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Briggs & Stratton P4500 PowerSmart also comes with some accessories: key fob, oil and funnel are included.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Briggs & Stratton P4500 PowerSmart also is packed along with the following accessories: funnel, key fob and oil.

 InfoHub™ Portable Power

-Briggs & Stratton’s InfoHub™ Portable Power technology allows you to monitor your unit’s vital information such as power usage, run time and fuel level in real time, and directly from your computer or smartphone (via the InfoHub app for iOS or Android).
+Briggs & Stratton’s InfoHub™ Portable Power technology allows you to monitor your unit’s vital information such as power usage, run time and fuel level in real time, and directly from your computer or smartphone (via the InfoHub app for iOS).

 Besides its monitoring features, InfoHub can also keep you informed about your P4500 PowerSmart status and maintenance needs by sending you scheduled service reminders.
 It also lets you customize the way your generator communicates with you and can send notifications to your local certified dealer.